Connect with others who understand.

 A unilateral (single) mastectomy is a procedure to remove one breast.
 A bilateral (double) mastectomy involves removing both breasts.
 (Medical Images)

 A mastectomy is different from breast-conserving surgery (lumpectomy, which saves most of the breast).
 Many people choose a specific surgery for personal reasons in addition to medical reasons.
 For example, those who are at a higher risk of developing breast cancer may choose to have a double mastectomy (removal of both breasts).
+This may also be called a bilateral mastectomy.

 According to the American Cancer Society, your doctor may recommend a mastectomy if you: